 |50A (RV or Welder)||240V/50A||25||400|

-Most regular EVs (except for Tesla, see sidebar), come with a basic 120V mobile EVSE.
-Following is a list of more capable mobile EVSEs that will allow you to charge at higher rates.
+Following is a list of capable mobile EVSEs that will allow you to charge on any receptacle.

 The included mobile EVSE for newer Volts and Bolts from 2016 model year on is actually a 240V capable EVSE.
 While it only comes with a hardwired 120V/15A plug, you can plug it into a "pigtail" adapter and charge at 240V/12A instead of 120V/12A.
 This will give you more than double the charge rate.
 Instead of about 50 miles of added range overnight, you could gain 110 miles of range over 16 hours.